ponylang/pony-tutorial/content/expressions/object-literals.md

 The `reduce` method in this example requires the lambda type for the `f` parameter to require a reference capability of `val`.
 The lambda object passed in as an argument does not need to declare an explicit reference capability because `val` is the default for a lambda that does not capture anything.

 As mentioned previously the lambda desugars to an object literal with an `apply` method.
 The reference capability for the `apply` method defaults to `box` like any other method.
-In a lambda that captures this needs to be `ref` if the function needs to modify any of the captured variables or call `ref` methods on them.
+In a lambda that captures references, this needs to be `ref` if the function needs to modify any of the captured variables or call `ref` methods on them.
 The reference capability for the method (versus the reference capability for the object which was described above) is defined by putting the capability before the parenthesized argument list.

 ```pony
 use "collections"